leonpwd/webtech-106/PROJECT.md

 Léon : I did enjoy a lot the class !
 The course was really interesting, especially when the teacher explained the different concepts when talking about SSR, SSG and CSR.
 Also, the class on git was quite useful to understand better the insides of git, since I mostly use git in a superficial, GUI way.
 We had very good explanations from the teacher, and when we didn't understand something, he would take the time to explain it again, in a different way.

-hat could be improved is maybe the format of the monday's classes, since (not your fault) being on online classes and following the other students' reviewing each other's projects was not the best use of time and is quite "boring" when your turn has ended.
+What could be improved is maybe the format of the monday's classes, since (not your fault) being on online classes and following the other students' reviewing each other's projects was not the best use of time and is quite "boring" when your turn has ended.
 I don't blame the teacher for this, it's mostly the school's fault for not being able to organise in-person classes.
 Apart from this, i really enjoyed webtech's classes.

-Romain : [Your answer here]
+Romain : For me the class was fun, interesting, especially when we had the choice of the subject !
+It was very helpful to understand how web works, and it improve my curiosity about it.
+I was searching some more facts and infos after classes for my personnal use.
+And for the improvement I agree once more, the distancial calss were the hardest to follow.
+Thank you for this semester !
+Was really enjoyable to come to school for you.